Juicestus/tradeautomation/stochastics/README.md

-# Brownian Motion
+# Stochastics

-Simulating stock prices using Brownian Motion
+Using stochastic models to predict stock movements.